portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-3793 When running in Kubernetes, if an unmount fails for a shared volume with the error "volume not mounted", the volume is stuck in a terminating state.
 * PWX-3817 When running under Kubernetes, a WordPress pod is stuck in terminating for almost ten minutes.
 * PWX-3820 When running Portworx as a Docker V2 plugin: After a service create --replicas command, a volume is mounted locally on a MySQL container instead of a Portworx container.
 The Swarm service fails with the error "404 Failed to locate volume: Cannot locate volume".
 To avoid this issue, you can now specify the volume-driver with the service create command.
-* PWX-3825 When a node is in a storage down state because the pool is out of capacity: A drive add fails with the error "Drive add start failed. drive size <size> too big" during an attempt to add the same size disk.
+* PWX-3825 When a node is in a storage down state because the pool is out of capacity: A drive add fails with the error "Drive add start failed. drive size &lt;size&gt; too big" during an attempt to add the same size disk.
 * PWX-3829 Container status in the Portworx Lighthouse GUI isn't updated properly from Portworx nodes.
 * PWX-3843 Portworx stats include metrics for utilized and available bytes, but not for total bytes (px\_cluster\_disk\_total_bytes).
 As a result, alerts can't be generated in Prometheus for storage utilization.
 * PWX-3844 When you add a snapshot schedule to a volume, the alert type is "Snapshot Interval update failure" instead of "Snapshot interval update success".